Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 <details>
 <summary> 7.
 Define XSUAA security strategy for cloud </summary>
 </br>
-We need to tell system that if we run app in cloud foundry BTP (production environemnt)
+We need to tell system that if we run app in cloud foundry BTP (production environment)
 </br> use JWT strategy for security. by defining it in package.json
 </br>